dtransposed/Reinforcement-Learning-With-Unity-G.E.A.R/README.md

 # Reinforcement Learning With Unity - Garbage Evaporating Autonomous Robot
 ![My Image](/GEAR-cover.png)

-This is a project completed by three students (Damian Bogunowicz, Sangram Gupta, HyunJung Jung) in conjunction with the Chair for Computer Aided Medical Procedures & Augmented Reality of the Technical Universitz of Munich.
+This is a project completed by three students (Damian Bogunowicz, Sangram Gupta, HyunJung Jung) in conjunction with the Chair for Computer Aided Medical Procedures & Augmented Reality of the Technical University of Munich.
 For this project we have been awarded with maximum grade 1.0.
 We have created a prototype of an autonomous, intelligent agent for garbage collection named G.E.A.R (Garbage Evaporating Autonomous Robot).
 The goal of the agent is collect relevant pieces of garbage, while avoiding collisions with static objects (such as chairs or tables).
 The agent navigates in the environment (a mock-up of German Oktoberfest tent) using camera RBG-D input.

 The purpose of this project was to broaden our knowledge in the areas of Reinforcement Learning, Game Development and 3D Computer Vision.
-If you would like to get more familiar with our work, the detailed description of the project in form of a blogpost can be found [here](https://dtransposed.github.io/blog/GEAR.html)
+If you would like to get more familiar with our work, the detailed description of the project in form of a blog post can be found [here](https://dtransposed.github.io/blog/GEAR.html)

 ## Getting Started

 ### Files and Directories

-__images__: Sample images from the training set, which has been used for Semantic Segmentation network training.
+__images__: Sample images from the training set, which has been used for training Semantic Segmentation network.

-__unity-environment__: Contains the whole environment, which can be opened in Unity3D and run (training or inference) using ML-Agents.
+__unity-environment__: Contains the whole environment, which can be opened in Unity 3D and run (training or inference) using ML-Agents.

+__ml-agents environment__: Contains the ml-agents library, modified for the purpose of this project.

 __pre-trained-models__: Contains pre-trained models (ML-Agents model or Semantic Segmentation).